-Building on external links with private and public partners, and other bodies concerned with sport and physical activity, SPARC fosters an agenda, often achieved through creative methodologies, to produce research that is meaningful in that it can speak to broader social, economic and sporting challenges and to a broader set of constituents / communities (from the most local to the global).
+Building on external links with private and public partners, and other bodies concerned with sport and physical activity, SPARC fosters an agenda, often achieved through creative methodologies, to produce research that is meaningful in that speaks to broader social, economic and sporting challenges and to a broader set of constituents / communities (from the most local to the global).

-Combining scholars from a range of academic disciplines within the study of sport and physical activity, from across the University, and from established international Universities, SPARC is ideally suited to develop and advance knowledge that can contribute towards policy in sport, physical activity, health and well-being; enhance sporting performance and the role of participation in sport and physical activity in healthy lifestyles across the lifespan; impact practice in public/private organisations; engage the public through a variety of activities; and, contribute towards progressive societal change.
+Combining scholars from a range of academic disciplines within the study of sport and physical activity, from across the University, and from established national and international Universities, SPARC is ideally suited to develop and advance knowledge that can contribute towards policy in sport, physical activity, health and well-being; enhance sporting performance and the role of participation in sport and physical activity in healthy lifestyles across the lifespan; impact practice in public/private organisations; engage the public through a variety of activities; and, contribute towards progressive societal change.

 SPARC provides a dynamic, exciting and stimulating environment for a range of activities, including high-quality research outputs, research bidding related to our aims, events including hosting conferences and a seminar series to encourage debate and discussion, for international research networking and collaboration, for the on-going development of graduate students, and for funded research projects.
 We welcome PhD applications in related areas, and can advise on funding opportunities.

-Fostering an interdisciplinary agenda and innovative and creative methodologies that address both sporting and social concerns, there are three overlapping strands to our research:
+Fostering an interdisciplinary agenda and innovative and creative methodologies that address both sporting and social concerns, there are two overlapping strands to our research:

 Sport, Health & Sustainability

-Within this theme, we are focused on issues related to sport, physical activity, health, wellbeing and embodiment across the lifespan, especially as they relate to urban, social and health-based inequalities.
+Within this theme, we are focused on issues related to sport, physical activity, health, wellbeing, embodiment across the lifespan and social and cultural sustainability.
 We work across the population spectrum, undertaking research on physical activity and embodiment with young people, mental health, clinical populations and chronic disease, people with disabilities, disadvantaged communities, and, athletes.